California Legislation Center//

 Status: Referred to Assembly Education Committee

-ACA 7 by Democrat Party Assemblyman Corey Jackson would change the California Constitution to permit blatant discrimination on the basis of race, sex, color, ethnicity, and national origin in "public employment, higher education enrollment, and public contracting."
+ACA 7 by Democrat Party Assemblyman Corey Jackson would change the California Constitution to permit blatant discrimination on the basis of race, sex, color, ethnicity, and national origin in all aspects of K-12 schools, colleges, and universities (except in "higher education enrollment").

 SB 510 by Democrat Party State Senator Laura Richardson + 11 other Democrats would, starting in 1st grade, teach children "the treatment and perspectives of African Americans regarding the harm California has done to African Americans."
 Will this be another round of "Critical Race Theory" brainwashing?